Tikitikitikidesuka/SSSV/docs/base_algorithm_methods.md

 # BaseSearchAlgorithm Class

 The `BaseSearchAlgorithm` class is extended by all search algorithms.
-It includes usefull methods common to most search algorithms.
+It includes useful methods common to most search algorithms.

 ## Methods